Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

 Fig. \ref{fig:network1} shows the pipeline of the proposed feature extraction network.
-The network inputs the preprocessed fingerprint and segmentation mask from the above preprocessing step and outputs the estimated gradient, minutiae, ridge period, and orientation.
+The network inputs the preprocessed fingerprint and segmentation mask from the above preprocessing step, and outputs the estimated gradient, minutiae, ridge period, and orientation.
 This network is an adaptation from \cite{cui2023monocular} with an extra minutiae branch, which is inspired by FingerNet \cite{fingernet2017}.
-This network has multi-task branches, which has been proven in \cite{cui2023monocular} that a multi-task network performs better than a single task.
-In \cite{cui2023monocular}, the estimated orientation and ridge period serve only as a middle layer output and do not contribute to the final matching process.
-In our method, the output minutiae, orientation, and 3D shape are all combined to serve as a set of 3D features for the following matching step.
+This network has multitask branches, which has been proven in \cite{cui2023monocular} that a multitask network performs better than a single task.

-The detail of the feature extraction network is shown in Fig. \ref{fig:network1_structure}.
-The left branch is the ridge feature extraction branch, and the right is the minutiae branch.
-The ridge feature branch is the same as in \cite{cui2023monocular}, where network details can be found.
-The right minutiae branch has a feature extraction part of three convolution and max-pooling layers, and the following steps corresponding to four minutiae outputs as in \cite{fingernet2017}.

-The minutiae map contains four outputs \cite{fingernet2017}: minutiae score map, precise X and Y location map, and minutiae orientation map.
-The minutiae score map is filtered by a threshold to get the minutiae point, then it adds the precise X and Y location map to get the final minutiae location.
-The minutiae orientation is the same as the left orientation branch, only expanding $180^{\circ}$ to $360^{\circ}$.